Since 1976 we have provided an extensive line of crop, farm, livestock, pets and garden supplies. We carry Hay too!

 Providing you with Feed Experts, Fertilizer Experts & Pet Food Experts.
 From our friendly and knowledgeable staff.

-Thank you for sharing your dog with us, Laura.
+Thank you for sharing your fur babies, Janet.

 Due to progression and duration of a virulent Newcastle Disease (vND) outbreak in parts of Southern California, the State Veterinarian has ordered mandatory euthanasia of birds in some neighborhoods within or near: